Meeting in a Polygon by Anonymous Oblivious Robots: Introduction

 The model in which robots can obstruct each other's view has also been studied.
 Here, the goal is typically to make all robots see each other by making sure that no three of them are collinear~\cite{DFGPSV,SBM15,SVTBR16}.
 As with the literature on Gathering, none of these works considers robots in a polygon.

 Recall that a sub-routine of our Meeting algorithms consists in drawing a map of the polygon.
-A related problem is that of constructing the visibility graph of a polygon by mobile robots~\cite{CDDMW13b,CDDMW13,CDDMW15}.
-Here the effort has been focused on finding minimal assumptions on the robots' power that allow them to solve the problem.
+A related problem is that of constructing the visibility graph of a polygon by mobile robots: this has been addressed in~\cite{CDDMW13b,CDDMW15,angles}, where great efforts have been devoted to finding minimal assumptions on the robots' power that allow them to solve the problem.
+In particular, in \cite{angles} the mapping is done without any a-priori knowledge about the polygon bound, and only using the measurements of angles (hence without measuring distances).
+However, extending this algorithm to the memory-less case is far from trivial.

-\paragraph{Computability issues.} The issue of defining a model of computation for mobile robots has hardly ever been addressed in the relevant literature.
-It is nonetheless interesting to establish what destination points are computable by mobile robots, and what it means for them to compute a point.
+\paragraph{Computability issues.} The issue of defining a model for the ``local'' computations of mobile robots has hardly ever been addressed in the relevant literature.
+It is nevertheless interesting to establish what destination points are computable by mobile robots, and what it means for a robot to compute a point.

 To the best of our knowledge, only two papers deal with this problem.
 In~\cite{item1}, a definition of computation is not explicitly given, but it is said that a certain point is not computable, in the sense that its coordinates cannot be computed with basic arithmetic operations and extractions of roots of any degree.
 In~\cite{circle}, computation is explicitly defined in terms of algebraic functions, although all that is actually needed is the ability to construct regular polygons, as well as all points that can be geometrically obtained with compass and straightedge.